hatopopvr/MyBSAnalytics_Lite/README.md

 <img src="images/img_form.jpg" height="400px"/>

 2. Press the `Runtime` tab, then Press the `Run All` or `Restart and Run All` button to get the results.
-  (Please run it despite the warning.
-This tool stores data on Google Drive, so you'll need to do a Google Authentication with your account.)
+  (Please run it despite the warning. )

 <img src="images/img_run.jpg" height="400px"/>

+3. This tool saved  data on Google Drive, so you'll need to do a Google Authentication with your account.
+  (saved data: songs data, score data, etc.)

 ## Data
 - Score Data from ScoreSaber Public API - [doc](https://docs.scoresaber.com/)